 Once you know the source of the leak, turn off the water for the affected area, or turn off the water at the mains supply if that is easiest.

-Then get to work in fixing a leak.
+Then get to work fixing the leak.
 If you feel competent, remove and replace the affected section of the pipe.
 However, this may require cutting tools and equipment you may not have.
 Alternatively, you can make an easy temporary fix using rubber or silicone repair tape which is quick and easy to use.
 Repair epoxy can be even easier to use around plastic water pipe joint leaks, and it can mould to fit the shape of the joint.

 How to fix a leaking plastic water pipe